How to Wear Booties With Different Cuts of Jeans

 Let’s talk about how to wear booties with different cuts of jeans.
 Several years ago, I wrote a series on how to wear jeans with ankle boots, but at the time I only focused on skinny jeans.
 With denim trends shifting, I know a lot of you are trying to figure out how to make jeans work with booties all over again, so here we are!

 Today we’ll dive into some things to look for when trying to wear booties with different cuts of jeans.
-BTW, I’ve already written a couple of posts on straight leg pants and shoes that you can check out for further reading:
+BTW, I’ve written a few posts on pants and shoes that you can check out for further reading:

 Some of what we cover today will be repeated from those posts, but I think it’s helpful to have it all in one post, so here we go!